RubySrivastava/ms4-fitnesswellness/README.md

 ### User Stories

-This website gives the information about different recipe with cooking method posted by site owner and other users.
+This website gives the information about gym services and their merchandise.
-Any food lover who wants to come and explore different taste then this website is perfect for him.
-In this website he gets the information about different recipe based on category and can also post his recipe.
-This site also provides to create your own account and post recipe.
+This website gives a compete package of fittness and merchandise, one place where you can purchase the goods and subscribe teh service.
+This website gives details on nutrition product, apparel and gym accessories.

 - #### Generic User
     1. I want to easily understand the purpose and the layout of the site without additional instructions needed.